-2.2.5 BlueTooth Class 2 communication is the only radio type allowed in RoboCupJr.
-Robots that have other types of radio communications on board will either need to remove these or disable them as other types of radio communication can interfere with the other leagues competing in RoboCup.
+2.2.5 Blue Tooth Class 2 communication and ZigBee modules are the only radio type allowed in RoboCupJunior.
+Robots that have other types of radio communications on board will either need to remove these or disable them as other types of radio communication can interfere with other leagues competing in RoboCup.
 Robots that do not comply may face immediate disqualification from the tournament.